Skip to content

 Work Experience

-Freelance Technical Designer and Writer, Renaissance Computing Institute, University of North Carolina, Chapel Hill, 2017 – present
+Freelance Technical Designer and Writer, Renaissance Computing Institute, University of North Carolina, Chapel Hill, 2017 – 2023

 Web Developer for Digital Scholarship, Wake Forest University, 2017 – 2018